SuLab/sulab.org/_members/erick-scott.md

    youtube:
 ---

 Erick was a gradudate student in the lab between August 2014 and August 2015.
+He is currently the Founder of cStructure.io.